braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization.md

 #### Static UI

-The `setUpUI` instance method can be used to assign values to the static Content Card components across all cards.
+The `setUpUI` method can assign values to the static Content Card components across all cards.

 {% tabs %}
 {% tab Objective-C %}